-David I. Beatson, age 66, has served as a non-employee Director since November 2000.
+David I. Beatson, age 68, has served as a non-employee Director since November 2000.
 Mr. Beatson is Chief Executive Officer of Ascent Advisors, LLC a consulting firm he founded in 2000.
 The firm provides strategic direction to firms in the logistics and supply chain industry as well as merger and acquisition advice for private equity firms investing in the industry.
 Mr. Beatson is a recognized leader in the field of transportation, logistics and supply chain management having served as Chairman and CEO of several leading companies in the industry.
 From 2007 until 2012 he was CEO of Globalware Solutions ("GWS"), a global supply chain management solution provider with facilities in North America, Asia and Europe.
 From July 2003 to April 2005, Mr. Beatson served as Regional CEO North America and Member of the Executive Board of Panalpina, Inc., a leading provider of international air and sea freight forwarding, customs brokerage and third party logistics services.
 From July 1998 to June 2000, Mr. Beatson served as Chairman, President and CEO of Circle International Group, Inc., a global transportation and logistics company.
 From 1991 to June 1994, Mr. Beatson served as vice-president of sales and marketing and then from June 1994 until July 1998 as president and CEO of Emery Worldwide, a global transportation and logistics company.
 Prior to 1991, Mr. Beatson held several management positions in the logistics and transportation industry, including American Airlines and CF Airfreight.
 Mr. Beatson also currently serves as an industry representative member of the Executive Advisory Committee to the National Industrial Transportation League, to which the Air Freight Association elected him in 1995.
-He also serves on the board of Descartes Systems (NASDAQ: DSGX) and two privately held companies.
+He also serves on the board of Descartes Systems

+(NASDAQ: DSGX) and two privately held companies.
+Mr. Beatson received his B.S. degree in Business Administration from The Ohio State University and his M.B.A. from the University of Cincinnati.
 The Board of Directors believes the characteristics that qualify Mr. Beatson for the Board include his long-term experience in the transportation, logistics and supply chain management industry, leadership experience and judgment and knowledge of the Company's business.